MinHuang28/Cam/_posts/2023-02-12-Benchmark-with-solitary-wave.md

 ## Some thoughts from this benchmarks

 1.The solitary wave code is difficult to find online.
-I don't think they published their code with their article, so I couldn't find any.
+I don't think they published their code with their paper, so I couldn't find any.
 However, the worst mistake I made was not talking to my supervisor about it in a timely manner.
-I couldn’t do my project and I‘m at a loss on what to do.
-So it wasted me loads of time.
+It wasted me loads of time since I couldn’t do my project and I‘m at a loss on what to do.

 **LESSON 1: CONTACT YOUR SUPERVISOR IF YOU HAVE A PROBLEM**.